 This is a great question.
 With yields in advance economies going into negative territory, emerging economies are becoming a strong alternative for retail and institutional investors to obtain a superior risk-adjusted yield on their investments.

-To best deal with the uncertainties of investing internationally, one must do their homework in screening and vetting the originators, and rely on the originating partner, in this case [Percent], to have strong and robust vetting processes for the originators.
+To best deal with the uncertainties of investing internationally, one must do their homework in screening and vetting the borrowers, and rely on the originating partner, in this case [Percent], to have strong and robust vetting processes for the borrowers.

 BG: What do you believe is the biggest differentiator between you and some of your competitors in this space?

 Most of our competitors were born as a traditional finance institutions and are slowly trying to digitize themselves to face a brave new world.